Marcus543211/DM510-system-call/README.md

 Error num, Error descriptor

 #### No message on stack when getting:
-74, Not a data message
+- 74, Not a data message
-42, No message of desired type
+- 42, No message of desired type
-61, No data available
+- 61, No data available

 #### kmalloc returned NULL:
-12, out of memory
+- 12, out of memory
-28, no space left on device
+- 28, no space left on device
-105, No buffer space available

 #### Message too long for buffer:
-90, Message too long
+- 90, Message too long
-105, No buffer space available
+- 105, No buffer space available

 #### Bad parameter:
-22, Invalid argument
+- 22, Invalid argument

-Bad address:
+#### Bad address:
-14, bad address
+- 14, bad address